Alliedium/awesome-devops/29_sep_2022_network_certificate_part_3/practice_part3.md

 sudo dnf install python3 -y
 ```

-python is installed to manjaro.
+python3 is installed to manjaro.
 To run python script in manjaro use command

 ```
 python ./my-script.py